Equity capital markets in Italy: regulatory overview

 Equity prospectus/main offering document

-A prospectus is required when a company does, among other things, any of the following:
+A prospectus is required when the company:

-Applies for an initial listing of securities.
+Applies for an IPO.

-Offers securities pre-emptively to shareholders, if the company has listed or widely distributed shares or convertible bonds.
+Has listed or widely distributed shares or convertible bonds.

-Applies for the listing of newly issued shares representing more than 10% of the share capital of a listed company.
+Applies for the listing of the newly issued shares representing more than 10% of the share capital of a listed company.